 There are those situations when improper transfers of funds or assets are deliberate and intentional.
 Some examples that might signal a red flag to a trustee would be the transfer of a substantial number of assets‚ the transfer of a newly-created corporation or a special relationship with the person to whom the property was transferred.

-However‚ there are some cases in which those filing for bankruptcy in Los Angeles didn’t realize that engaging in certain transactions prior to filing or after could put their entire case at risk.
+However‚ there are some cases in which those filing for bankruptcy in Woodland Hills didn’t realize that engaging in certain transactions prior to filing or after could put their entire case at risk.
 The law allows trustees to look back as far as two years prior to the filing to see whether there are any questionable transactions that may indicate fraud.
 They will be looking at whether the sale was for a fair market value‚ whether the transaction was made in good faith during the regular course of business by individuals with independent interests‚ whether there were any competitive bids for the property and the overall net effect on the debtor’s estate with respect to how much is then left for unsecured creditors.

 Many times‚ any question of impropriety can be avoided with proper planning and extensive consultation with an experienced bankruptcy attorney.